curl/curl/docs/ROADMAP.md

 7. HTTP Digest authentication via Windows SSPI

-8. GSSAPI authentication in the email protocols
+8. SASL GSSAPI (Kerberos 5) authentication via a GSS-API library

 9. add support for third-party SASL libraries such as Cyrus SASL - may need to move existing native and SSPI based authentication into vsasl folder after